on April 14, 2022 | 5 min. read

-If you’ve spent any time in the metal supply industry, you may have noticed three letters strung together: MOQ, or “minimum order quantity.”
+If you’ve spent time in the metal supply industry, you may have noticed three letters strung together: MOQ or “minimum order quantity."

 It’s a phrase we use often.
 But what does MOQ mean in manufacturing?
 And how does Mead Metals’ MOQ policy benefit you?

-Let’s explore why this purchasing feature exists, and how it can benefit you as a customer.
+Here’s why this purchasing feature exists and how it can benefit you as a customer.

 MOQ usually stands for the minimum amount of product (metal, in our case) a manufacturer will allow a customer to purchase in order to fulfill their order.
 Every single metal at Mead Metals has its own MOQ, which is listed on its individual product page.

 For example, our minimum order quantity for brass is 5 to 7 pounds.
-This concept isn’t unique to metal suppliers and is found among wholesalers and providers of nearly all raw material.
+This concept isn’t unique to metal suppliers and is found among wholesalers and providers of nearly all raw materials.

 MOQs protect wholesalers from running a net loss on sales, especially on lower-cost items where profit margins are slim.
 Every deal made with a wholesaler involves labor and other costs associated with sourcing, processing, selling, packaging, and shipping those goods.
 At a certain (lower) price point per unit, it becomes unprofitable or even detrimental to the wholesaler to sell below their MOQ.